This gluten free butterscotch cake is ultra rich and so soft and moist. The easy butterscotch frosting is the perfect finishing touch.

 Make the cake layers:

-To make my butterscotch cake, we'll start by combining all of our dry ingredients in a bowl, so that it's ready when we need it.
-Set that aside for now.
+STEP ONE: To make my butterscotch cake, we'll start by combining all of the dry ingredients in a bowl and then set it aside.

-Once all of that is nice and combined, go ahead and divide your cake batter evenly between two greased 6-inch pans.
+STEP FIVE: Once all of that is nice and combined, go ahead and divide the cake batter evenly between two greased 6-inch pans.
 Bake on 350ºF for about 28 minutes.
 Allow the cakes to cool in the pans for around 10 minutes before transferring to a wire cooling rack.

 Make the butterscotch frosting: